-The Womanly Art of Breastfeeding is a fantastic book with everything you could need to know about breastfeeding all in one place.
-I have read this book multiple times and referred to it throughout both of my breastfeeding experiences.
+The Womanly Art of Breastfeeding is a fantastic book with everything you need to know about breastfeeding all in one place.
+I have read this book multiple times and referred to it throughout my breastfeeding experiences.

 The Breastfeeding Relationship

 Breastfeeding is a relationship between you and your baby, and it has to work for both parties involved.
 Many issues can come up with breastfeeding.
 Some problems arise in your breasts, and others present in your baby.
-Having a baseline understanding of the issues that can arise will help prepare you.
-If you run into any issues, you know what it is, have some idea of how to treat it, and know where to go to get help.
+A baseline understanding of the issues that can arise will help prepare you.
+If you run into any issues, you know what it is, how to treat it, and where to go to get help.

-Leaking tends to be common in the beginning when you are getting everything calibrated with your supply and your Baby’s demand.
+Leaking tends to be common at the beginning when you are getting everything calibrated with your supply and your Baby’s demand.
 If your breasts are full and you do not remove milk, they will leak.
 It is also possible that you will leak at random times, like when you hear a baby cry.
-If you are concerned at all about leaking, you will want to use some nursing pads.
+If you are concerned about leaking, you will want to use nursing pads.

 Disposable pads are convenient to use and throw away, especially if you leak and need to swap them out when you are away from home.
 They also have a sticker on one side to stick to your bra and keep them in place.
 You may consider washable nursing pads, which are more environmentally friendly.
-You can simply throw them in the washer and dryer.
-One downside is that they will feel wet against your skin if you leak, where disposable pads tend to absorb more moisture and wick it away from your skin.
-If you are thinking about trying reusable pads, check out Bamboobies or the non-slip pads from Bodily.
+You can throw them in the washer and dryer.
+One downside is that they will feel wet against your skin if you leak, whereas disposable pads tend to absorb more moisture and wick it away from your skin.
+If you are considering reusable pads, check out Bamboobies or the non-slip pads from Bodily.

 Your Baby’s Latch is Painful

-A painful latch is likely due to them not being latched on properly.
+A painful latch is likely due to your baby not latched on properly.
 There is a trick to get your baby off your nipple painlessly so you can help them latch properly.
 To do this, you want to put a finger in the corner of their mouth and twist it.
 This will break the suction and allow you to start again.
-If you are doing this numerous times, it could frustrate your baby, and possibly you too.
+If you are doing this numerous times, it could frustrate your baby and possibly you too.
 In the long run, it will save your nipples.

 The first tip to help your baby latch is to tilt your nipple before entering your Baby’s mouth.
 Aim the top of your nipple towards their upper lip and wait to put it in their mouth until it is open wide.
 You can also squeeze your breast to compress it and make it easier for your baby to fit in their mouth.
-With time and practice, you and your baby will find what works best for you.
+You and your baby will find what works best for you with time and practice.

 When you are not nursing, try giving your nipples exposure to air, and you can use mild soap once a day on your nipples if they are chapped or cracked.
 Damaged nipples are uncomfortable, but they will heal and get better.
 The more proactive you are in correcting latching issues as soon as possible, the more you can prevent problems like cracked nipples.
 You can visit the Kelly Mom blog for more info on Healing Tips for Nipple Cracks or Abrasions.

-Nipple shields are made from clear silicone you wear over your nipple during breastfeeding.
-You can use these for a baby with difficulty latching or for nipple pain from cracked or damaged nipples.
+Nipple shields are made from transparent silicone you wear over your nipple during breastfeeding.
+You can use these for a baby with difficulty latching or nipple pain from cracked or damaged nipples.
 There are some disadvantages to using a breast shield, and they are commonly misused.
 Before you use a nipple shield, you should see a lactation consultant.
 These are more of a short-term solution to some issues for which there may be better solutions.
 This is why it is best to refer you to a lactation consultant.
-If you want to read more on nipple shields, you can visit the Kelly Mom blog that explains some of the challenges of using a shield, including that it can be tough to get your baby off of it.
+If you want to read more on nipple shields, you can visit the Kelly Mom blog, which explains some of the challenges of using a shield, including that getting your baby off of it can be tough.

 Pumping is Painful